hackclub/hackclub/workshops/pcb_level_4/README.md

 <br>

-Additionally, the USB interface should already be protected in case VBUS is being powered by the header pin.
+Additionally, the USB interface should already be protected in case VBUS is powered by the header pin.

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/244.webp)